[back to the Table of Contents]

 The Ultimax is rapidly becoming a major collector's item due to its rarity; I'm very proud of the unit I was able to import from Japan thanks to Hidehiko Ogata.
 Domo arigatoo gozaimasu! ^_^ Oddly, my unit calls itself a MAX-04; I'm not what the difference is.

 On the Edge states that the Ultimax was born in 1981 of Commodore Japan engineer Yashi Terakura, who wanted to design a game console out of the new chips being designed for what would become the 64 (p240).
+Terakura's initial concept is likely embodied by the prototype shown above from CES 1982, which uses a membrane keyboard instead of the shipped blister keyboard.
 Originally the unit had 4K to keep costs low but the software group fought for 8K to have a fully bitmapped screen; eventually Tramiel himself settled the battle in a decision more typical of Enver Hoxha than King Solomon, decreeing six kilobytes of memory and thus satisfying demands neither for unit price nor functionality.
 Released units eventually had just the 4K Terakura originally started with.

 The Max Machine's price, anaemic RAM and fierce market competition doomed it to failure -- what happened next to Commodore Japan is in the entry for the Japanese 64.
 That wasn't the end of the story, however; as the simultaneous introduction would imply, Commodore wanted to make sure that the Max could be a springboard to the 64 and the Ultimax even now haunts the 64 and 128's memory mapping schemes.
 To allow the 64 to use Ultimax cartridges, if you pull -GAME low and leave -EXROM alone, the 64 plops into Ultimax mode (as described in the Programmer's Reference Guide).
 4K of RAM is mapped into $0000-$0FFF; low ROM into $8000-9FFF (on the Max, this was undoubtedly where MiniBASIC resided); and I/O and high ROM at $D000 and $E000 as usual, with most Ultimax cartridges natively living in the $E000 range.
 The VIC-II, however, sees all 64K in its usual 16K clumps, with ROM banked into the upper 4K of its current "slice" (meaning $F000-$FFFF of the cartridge ROM actually "appears" at $3000-$3FFF in the default VIC addressing space as well).
 LORAM, HIRAM and CHAREN signals are ignored, though the VIC-II's VA14/15 banking bits still have some effect.
 This is the only mode where the VIC-II can access external memory (i.e., memory outside of its default 16K slice), engineered to allow the cartridge's sprite and character data to be visible to the VIC-II without copying it and wasting what little RAM is present -- particularly important since the Ultimax has no built-in character set!
 (However, because of the processor's restrictions it would be very stupid for software to attempt to use memory higher than $1000.)
 Because of this complex little internal hackery, you must also copy $F000-$FFFF to $3000-$3FFF before running an Ultimax cartridge dump or the game will have scrambled graphics.
 The character generator can be also turned off in Ultimax mode and replaced either by low ROM, high ROM, or bytes fetched by the processor; the -ROML and -ROMH signals control this feature.